-Prior to the consummation of the business combination, our operations and capital expenditures were financed primarily with Embraer's available cash.
+Prior to the consummation of the business combination, our operations and capital expenditures were financed primarily with ERJ'savailable cash.
 On January 23, 2023, EVE Soluções de Mobilidade Aérea Urbana, Ltda. ("Eve Brazil"), a Brazilian limited liability company and a wholly owned subsidiary of the Company, entered into a loan agreement with Banco Nacional de Desenvolvimento Econômico e Social - BNDES, Brazilian Development Bank ("BNDES"), pursuant to which, subject to the conditions set forth therein, BNDES agreed to grant two lines of credit to Eve Brazil, with an aggregate amount of R\$490.00 million (approximately U.S.\$95.25 million), to support the first phase of the development of the Company's eVTOL project.
 In the future, we could be required to raise capital through public or private financing or other arrangements.
-Such financing may not be available on acceptable terms, or at all, and our failure to result in, significant disruption and volatility of global financial markets that could adversely impact our ability to access capital.
-We may sell equity securities in out of the securities in one or more transactions at prices and in a manner as we may determine from time to time.
+Such financing may not be available on acceptable terms, or at all, and our failure to raise capital when needed could harm our business.
+For example, the COVID-19 pandemic and related financial impact has resulted in, and may continue to result in, significant disruption and volatility of global financial markets that could adversely impact our ability to access capital.
+We may sell equity securities or debt securities in one or more transactions at prices and in a manner as we may determine from time to time.
 If we sell any such securities in subsequent transactions, our current investors may be materially diluted.
 Any debt financing, if available, may involve restrictive covenants and could reduce our operational flexibility or profitability.
 If we cannot raise funds on acceptable terms, we may not be able to grow our business or respond to competitive pressures.

-EAH is a majority stockholder of Eve Holding.
+EAH is a majority stockholder of the Company.
 The concentration of ownership may affect the market demand for Eve Holding shares.

-EAH holds a significant majority of Eve Holding's shares of common stock.
+EAH holds a significant majority of the Company's shares of common stock.
 While EAH maintains such holding, and as a consequence of such holding, EAH will have substantial influence over Eve Holding's business, including decisions regarding mergers, consolidations, the sale of all or substantially all of its assets, election of directors, declaration of dividends and other significant corporate actions.
-As the controlling stockholder, EAH may take actions that are not in the best interests of Eve Holding's other stockholders.
-These actions may be taken in many cases even if they are opposed by Eve Holding's other stockholders.
-In addition, this concentration of ownership may discourage, delay or prevent a change in control which could deprive stockholders of an opportunity to receive a premium to the trading price for the shares as part of a sale of Eve Holding.
+As the controlling stockholder, EAH may take actions that are not in the best interests of the Company's other stockholders.
+These actions may be taken in many cases even if they are opposed by the Company's other stockholders.
+In addition, this concentration of ownership may discourage, delay or prevent a change in control which could deprive stockholders of an opportunity to receive a premium to the trading price for the shares as part of a sale of the Company.